 Creating excellent customer service through personalized recommendations, support, and the overall shopping experience can significantly boost your sales rate and repeat orders.

-Besides, personalized customer service can improve customer satisfaction, bring positive reviews, and ultimately promote word-of-mouth marketing to enhance your brand’s credibility.
+On top of this, it can also improve customer satisfaction, bring positive reviews, and ultimately promote word-of-mouth marketing to enhance your brand’s credibility.
 Positive word-of-mouth marketing helps establish the legitimacy of your brand because people are relying on community wisdom instead of a single person’s reviews.

-Contrary to common belief, personalized customer service is not limited to customized recommendations.
+Contrary to common belief, personalizing experiences is not limited to customized recommendations.
 Many brands adopt a more subtle form of personalization, which permeates the customer’s complete experience with the brand.

 Glossier’s customer service department responds to buyer messages and comments on social media.
 They go the extra mile to create individualized experiences for each engagement.
 For example, after a customer buys a product, one of Glossier’s representatives reaches out to them via automated email responder.
 This is a great way to uncover product issues before your customers get seriously frustrated.

-Now that you know why personalized customer service matters and how it can make your brand stand apart from the competition, let’s look at the seven best strategies that can translate those benefits into measurable results for your brand.
+Now that you know why personalizations matters and how it can make your brand stand apart from the competition, let’s look at the seven best strategies that can translate those benefits into measurable results for your brand and how to personalize customer service in your organization.

 Knowing your customers is the best place to start creating a personalized customer service framework.
 So, research and source the best data-driven tools to secure actionable insights about your target audience.